List of works by Jonathan Larson: Children's media and freelance work

 Alongside his major original projects, Jonathan Larson undertook a wide variety of freelance composing work throughout his career.
 This included numerous projects for children's media, as well as scores for dance pieces and incidental music for plays.
-This diverse output, likely driven partly by financial necessity, demonstrates his versatility and skill in adapting his compositional style for different formats, audiences, and collaborative requirements.

 Sesame Street

-Larson composed music for several animated segments for the popular children's television show Sesame Street around 1992-1993.
+Larson composed music for several animated segments for the popular children's television show Sesame Street around 1992–1993.
 Three compositions accompanied stop motion animations produced by Al Jarnow, while the other two ultimately went unaired.
 The following songs have been confirmed to be composed by Larson: